 M.A.
-DEGREE EXAMINATION -2017-2018

-Second Semester

-PAPER: 205 - MATHEMATICAL ECONOMICS
+DEGREE EXAMINATION Second Semester Branch: Econometrics PAPER: 205 - MATHEMATICAL ECONOMICS (Revised Regulations CBSC from 2018-19)

-Answer any FIVE questions.
-Each question carries 4 Marks (Marks: $5 \times 4 = 20 \text{ Marks}$ )
+PART- A Answer any FIVE questions.
+Each question carries 4 Marks (Marks: 5 x 4 = 20 Marks)

 - 1. Explain the rules of partial differentiation. - 2.
 Discuss the concept of partial elasticities. - 3.
 Distinguish between first order and second order differential equations. - 4.
 What is partial integration - 5.
 Explain the concept of Non-homogeneous linear equation. - 6.
 State the importance of Dynamic Multiplier. - 7.
 Discuss the features of Technological Coefficient of Matrix. - 8.
 State the assumptions of Dynamic Input Model. - 9.
 How do you formulate Linear Programming Problem? - 10.
 Explain the importance of Linear Programming Technique.